alicewu1/mysql-cloudmanaged/README.md

 - use python to create tables in sql and reproduce relationships between tables without repeating commands
 - experiment with various methods of using MySQL (remote mysql instance, local using MySQL client, MySQL workbench)
 - create an ERD using MySQL Workbench
-- create realistic patient dummy data usinf **faker** python package
+- create realistic patient dummy data using the **faker** python package
 <br>

-### **Note:** Initially, I manually created dummy patient data to insert into the tables in my db/ However, I have since revised the python scripts to utilize the ***faker*** package to auto-generate realistic dummy patient data into my tables.
+### *Note:* Initially, I manually created dummy patient data to insert into the tables in my db/ However, I have since revised the python scripts to utilize the ***faker*** package to auto-generate realistic dummy patient data into my tables.
 I have included screenshots of my old dummy data versus my new dummy data in my ***old images*** folder.

 <br>